The Cyan Language

-Cyan supports statically-typed closures, which are called blocks in Smalltalk and Cyan.
-A block is a literal object that can access local variables and instance variables.
-It is delimited by {\tt [} and {\tt ]} and can have parameters which should be put between vertical bars: \begin{cyan} :b = [ |:x Int| ^x*x ]; // prints 25 Out println: (b eval: 5); \end{cyan} Here \verb@[ |:x Int| ^x*x ]@ is a block with one {\tt Int} parameter, {\tt x}.
-The return value of the block is the expression following the symbol ``\verb@^@"\/.
+Cyan supports statically-typed anonymous functions, which are called blocks in Smalltalk.
+An anonymous function is a literal object that can access local variables and fields.
+It is delimited by {\tt \{} and {\tt \}} and can have parameters which should be put between \verb|(:| and \verb|:)| as in: \begin{cyan} var b = { (: Int x :) ^x*x }; // prints 25 Out println: (b eval: 5); \end{cyan} Here \verb@{ (: Int x:) ^x*x }@ is a function with one {\tt Int} parameter, {\tt x}.
+The return value of the function is the expression following the symbol ``\verb@^@"\/.
 The return value type may be omitted in the declaration --- it will be deduced by the compiler.
-This block takes a parameter and returns the square of it.
-A block is an literal object with a method {\tt eval} or {\tt eval:} (if it has parameters as the one above).
-The statements given in the block can be called by sending message {\tt eval} or {\tt eval:} to it, as in ``{\tt b eval: 5}"\/.
+This function takes a parameter and returns the square of it.
+A function is an literal object with a method {\tt eval} or {\tt eval:} (if it has parameters as the one above).
+The statements given in the function can be called by sending message {\tt eval} or {\tt eval:} to it, as in ``{\tt b eval: 5}"\/.